 International Association of Square Dance Callers, in 1977.
 He was elected

-to the Board of Governors for five years and served as Vice Chairman of the
+to the Board of Governors for five years and served on the Executive Committee and as Vice Chairman of the

 organization.
 He worked and chaired several committees with special focus on

 dance programs and caller training.
 After a move to California in 1980, Kip

 worked regularly with Bill Davis in development of much of the current day

 technical theory regarding choreographic structure and sight calling

 technique.
 Kip and Bill Davis were the first two test-certified CALLERLAB Caller Coaches and together conducted several caller training schools.